A new feature of the blog is a conversation series with people living with dyscalculia.

 This week we spoke to Rose Lister, a primary school teacher who has struggled with numbers and was eventually diagnosed with dyscalculia at age 21.
 Rose tells us about the frustration of completing school education without a diagnosis – by telling her story, she hopes to bring more awareness to dyscalculia.
-Her story is very inspiring and we hope that it can show you that dyscalculia doesn’t have to limit you in what you want to achieve in life.
+Her story is very inspiring, and we hope that it can show you that dyscalculia doesn’t have to limit you in what you want to achieve in life.

 The same problems repeated themselves in secondary school.
 No assessments were available.
 Once again, the only test I could be sent for was another dyslexia assessment.
 Furthermore, I faced a new barrier.
 Some teachers of mine believed me to be ‘lazy’ and that I just wasn’t listening.
 They felt that I was the one creating the blocks, rather than understanding that the blocks were there beforehand.

-I left school at 18 still with no diagnosis.
+I left school at 18, still with no diagnosis.
 It wasn’t until I started university at 21 that I finally had access to such an assessment.
 What a wait and what a relief!

 Once you had been diagnosed, what changes took place in your life?
 Did you receive the extra support needed?

 I think the fear of having to face maths again.
-I started my PGCE at 25 so it had been almost 10 years since I had faced maths in the formal aspect of a lesson.
+I started my PGCE at 25, so it had been almost 10 years since I had faced maths in the formal aspect of a lesson.
 I was incredibly anxious about it.

-I struggled academically whilst at university doing my BA so I was concerned about whether I would cope with postgraduate study.
+I struggled academically whilst at university doing my BA, so I was concerned about whether I would cope with postgraduate study.
 I found the essay writing incredibly difficult and recall many of my lecturers saying to me they wished I could submit my assignments verbally as I knew the facts but as soon as I was required to write them down, I just couldn’t organise my thoughts!
-I achieved a 2:2 in my BA Early Childhood Studies and it was enough to get me onto my PGCE.
+I achieved a 2:2 in my BA in Early Childhood Studies, and it was enough to get me onto my PGCE.